The first question asked by anyone interested in the history of MACVAD Ltd is “where did the name come from?”

 In 1982 The Warehouse Ltd was established.

 1983 was the start of a wave of trade delegations visiting New Zealand.
-The delegations were a mixture of government, provincial, municipal and company interests and arrived in New Zealand en masse.
-Some weeks we had in excess of 10 delegations.
+The delegations were a mixture of government, provincial, municipal and company interests and arrived in New Zealand end masse.
+Some weeks we had more than 10 delegations.
 Most groups tended to have only 1 or 2 members who worked, the rest were observers, party officials, bankers or officials needing buttering up by the leader of the delegation.
 These delegations were difficult to manage.
 Pick up from the airport and sightseeing was mandatory, as was entertainment.
 At this stage it was a 7 day a week operation for all staff with the company ford station wagons the vehicle of choice (where 5 trade group members plus driver and 5 bags could be accommodated).

 In 1984 the NZ government started a process of relaxation of import controls and import tariff reduction.
 Exchange rates were freely floated, government subsidies for agricultural products were eliminated and restrictions on wages interest rates and prices were removed.
 Open trade was created with many industries changing overnight.
 Many garment makers closed.
 Garment importers were created.
 Light industrial products like furniture, cups & saucers, tents, bikes etc. could be imported.
 McDonald Vadco was the right company at the right time.

-We already had a special relationship in China and were in a position to take advantages of the huge changes in China's capabilities to make products to the standard our market needed.
+We already had a special relationship in China and were able to take advantages of the huge changes in China's capabilities to make products to the standard our market needed.
 We had buyers in New Zealand with no knowledge of China wanting to buy and we had the supply channel in place.
 It was like the stars all aligned.
 A trade fair in Wellington where McDonald Vadco received a sizeable quantity of trade licences to import goods from China enabled a relationship to be established with The Warehouse.

 The Warehouse also grew and around 1990 became large enough to be a force in the discount market and to look to China to source product on a regular basis.

 New Zealand was also seeing the start of the second great wave of Chinese migration to New Zealand (the first being the 1880 gold rush in Otago.)
 One of the quietest immigrants to New Zealand was Miss Zhou Min who arrived at McDonald Vadco the day after arriving in New Zealand with a letter of introduction from one of our old friends in China recommending Miss Zhou as a hard worker.
-We were lucky and Mrs Theresa Zhou is still with us today, and yes she does work hard.
+We were lucky, and Mrs Theresa Zhou is still with us today, and yes, she does work hard.

 Graeme Heaphy had joined McDonald Vadco in 1985 and a visit to China in 1993 with Neil Plummer of The Warehouse set off a change in the fortunes of both The Warehouse and McDonald Vadco.
 The trust and understanding between Graeme and Neil enabled a huge expansion of business.